-The easiest way to apply M-Balm is with some type of plastic squeeze bottle like a clean, empty mustard container.
-Just be sure to mix the two components together before you pour them into the container.
-You need to be aware that within a few minutes after being mixed together the liquid gets hot, very hot!
+The easiest way to apply M-Balm is with some type of plastic squeeze bottle such as a clean, empty mustard container.
+Never use glass to mix the components of M-Balm.
+You need to be aware that within a few minutes after being mixed together, the liquid gets hot, very hot!
 The greater the volume the hotter it will get.
-The heat is the result of an exothermic chemical reaction that takes place between the A and B components.
-It's best to mix small quantities of M-Balm at a time not only for this reason but since mixed M-Balm hardens in just 15 minutes any product that's not applied within that time will end up being unusable.
-M-Balm can be applied with a brush but once the M-Balm begins to cure the brush will become hard and will have to be discarded.
-Whichever application method you use, try to avoid getting any M-Balm on the surface of the wood.
-It's impossible to cover cured M-Balm with a paint or stain and any spots of M-Balm that get onto the visible surface will always stick out from the rest of the wall.
+The heat is the result of a chemical reaction between components A and B. It is best to mix small quantities of M-Balm at a time.
+This will reduce the amount of heat generated from the reaction.

+Also, since M-Balm hardens in ca. 15 minutes, any product that is not applied within that time will be unusable.
+M-Balm can be applied with a brush, but once the M-Balm begins to cure, the brush will become hard and will have to be discarded.
+Whichever application method you use, avoid getting any M-Balm on the surface of the wood.
+It is difficult to simply cover cured M-Balm with paint or stain.
+Any spots of M-Balm that are on the visible surface will always stick out from the rest of the wall.

-Whenever you are planning to fill a pocket or void using E-Wood or any other type of wood filler, it's important to first use M-Balm to consolidate any loose wood fibers present on the inside surfaces of the void.
-Wood fillers and putties like E-Wood will not adhere to loose fibers and if you don't consolidate them first with M-Balm you run the risk that the patch will fall out of the void sometime in the future.
+Whenever you are planning to fill a pocket or void using E-Wood or any other type of wood filler, first use M-Balm to consolidate any loose wood fibers present inside the void.
+Wood fillers and putties like E-Wood will not adhere to loose fibers and if you do not consolidate them with M-Balm, you risk the patch falling out of the void in the future.
 It is not necessary to wait until the M-Balm cures before filling the void.
-Being an epoxy it will cure even in the absence of air.
+M-Balm does not require air to cure and this will increase the adhesion between M-Balm and E-wood.